RenderKit/openvkl/doc/api.md

                               int *result);

-The intervals returned have a t-value range, a value range, and a `nominalDeltaT` which is approximately the step size that should be used to walk through the interval, if desired.
+The intervals returned have a t-value range, a value range, and a `nominalDeltaT` which is approximately the step size (in units of ray direction) that should be used to walk through the interval, if desired.
 The number and length of intervals returned is volume type implementation dependent.
 There is currently no way of requesting a particular splitting.

     typedef struct
     {